- Practice Areas

-As a motorcycle accident attorney, I have seen some very scary, tragic outcomes after motorcycle accidents in the Denver area.
+As a motorcycle accident lawyer in Denver, I have seen some very scary, tragic outcomes after motorcycle accidents in the Denver area.
 These outcomes, which generally involve serious injuries or fatalities, leave victims and their family members completely overwhelmed by grief, pain and financial fears.

 Recently, I met with the girlfriend of a biker who was hit by a car.
 She was on the back of his bike and she was seriously injured, as was he.
 Because they weren’t married, they had a lot of confusion about what they could expect from insurance.
 The truth is this: insurance is ALWAYS confusing, but in the case of unmarried couples, it can get even murkier.